BrandonCorey/JS_175_notes/express_cheatsheet.md

 input(type='text' name='lastName' id='lastName')
 ```
 ## Middleware
-Express middleware functions are callback functions used by Express methods like `app.use` and `app.get`, among others.
+**Express middleware functions are callback functions used by Express methods like `app.use` and `app.get`**, among others.
 These functions can access and manipulate the request and response objects per the application requirements
 - Middleware functions usually have parameters for `req, res, next` with `next` being optional
 - Route handlers/controllers are middleware
+- `next` can be invoked to tell express to execute **the next middleware that matches the request conditions**
+### Structure ###

-Middleware must either generate an HTTP response or tell Express to execute the next middleware.
+**Middleware must either generate an HTTP response or tell Express to execute the next middleware**.
 You can use calls like render, send, and redirect to generate a response; you can call the next function to execute the next middleware
 - express calls middleware in the order in which they are defined
-- Can be executed at application level (for all requests) by passing middleware function to `app.use`
+- Can be executed at **application level** (for all requests) by passing middleware function to `app.use`
+  - Can also be used for **all requests of a specific path**
-- Can be executed at the route level (for requests of a certain URL and Method by passing middleware function to `app.get`, `app.post` etc..
+- Can be executed at the **route level** (for requests of a certain URL and Method by passing middleware function to `app.get`, `app.post` etc..
 - **`app.use`, `app.get`, `app.post` (any request method) allow you to add successive middleware functions as additional arguments (comma or array) as well**
 ```javascript
 app.use((req, res, next) => {      // Middleware #1